Dustin Murphy’s blocked memory of childhood trauma is the key to unravelling a modern-day threat. Can he remember in time to prevent disaster?

 Living in the Middle

-New York, Early 1900s: Jimmy Montgomery comes from old New York money and grew up among the Manhattan elite.
-At the age of eighteen he discovers his whole life has been a lie.
-Assisted by a long-time family servant, Jimmy follows his roots back to Tulsa, Oklahoma to answer the burning questions in his life.
+New York, Early 1900s: Jimmy Montgomery comes from old New York money and grows up among the Manhattan elite.
+At the age of eighteen, Jimmy discovers he’s been living a lie.
+He follows his roots back to Tulsa, Oklahoma to answer the burning questions in his life.
 Who is he?
 What is he?
 Where does he belong?
 He finds love and friendship along the way, but full acceptance from either the White or the Black world eludes him.
-When trouble pits the White population of Tulsa against the Black community of Greenwood, Jimmy must finally make a choice—he can no longer Live in the Middle.
+When trouble pits the White population of Tulsa against the Black community of Greenwood, Jimmy must finally make a choice—he can no longer live in the middle.
 His decision will alter the course of his life and those he’d come to love.
 What will he decide?
 Pick up a copy to find out.

 Published February 2015